EthanMerrill/TradingAlgoExperimentation/readme.md

 - [x] GCP Cloud bucket!
 - [ ] add a max time period for trades: https://community.backtrader.com/topic/2150/sell-a-position-after-2-days
+- [ ] add correlation checking for new positions

 - ## Long term Features:
 - [ ] Use a format better than pickle for long term storage